So you’ve decided you want to try yoga. You have your leggings on and your yoga mat in hand. However, something is still holding you back.

 …but if you’d like a little guidance then definitely check out my yoga calendar with daily yoga routines.

 In fact, it is recommended that a yogi practice hatha for several years before moving on to a more advanced style.
 In hatha yoga, the poses are held longer which is helpful in learning the proper alignment.
+This can be really important with poses like Warrior II and Extended Side Angle Pose.

 In the beginning, you will want to find a yoga teacher that explains each pose in detail.
 It is very important to learn them the proper way.
 Having the correct alignment will give you the full benefits of each posture and reduce your chances of any injury.

 Those just beginning a yoga practice are more likely to have tight muscles.
 Starting with yin can help soften your muscles and increase your flexibility.
-This will not only make you feel better, but it will serve you well throughout your yoga journey.
+This gentle practice will not only make you feel better, but it will serve you well throughout your yoga journey.

 Perfect for someone of any age or activity level, restorative yoga is exactly what the name might suggest.
 It is intended to relax and restore the body.
 In a restorative class, you will be performing passive poses and relaxing into them.

 For someone who also wants to begin a meditation practice, I would recommend trying a restorative class first.
 This will help you to release tension in your body and clear your mind in preparation.
-Before going bed is also a great time to do some restorative poses.
+Before going to bed is also a great time to do some restorative poses.

 Best Beginners Yoga Poses